Building Real-Time Chat with Go and WebSockets

 }

 each connection is cheap. two goroutines per client, a buffered channel, and a pointer in a map.
-Go handles thousands of these without breaking a sweat. i load tested it with a few hundred concurrent connections on my laptop and the memory usage barely moved.
+Go handles thousands of these. i load tested with a few hundred concurrent connections on my laptop and the memory usage barely moved.

 the stock bot and rabbitmq

-here's where it gets interesting. i wanted a /stock=AAPL command that fetches a real stock quote and posts it to the chat. the naive approach would be to handle that inline — parse the command, call some API, format the response, broadcast it. but that means if the stock API is slow or down, it blocks the message handler. bad.
+i wanted a /stock=AAPL command that fetches a real stock quote and posts it to the chat. the naive approach: handle it inline. parse the command, call the API, format the response, broadcast it. but if the stock API is slow or down, it blocks the message handler.

-the decoupling here is the whole point. the stock bot service can crash, restart, or be deployed independently. the chat keeps working. if the stock API rate limits us, messages just queue up. if we want to add a /weather= command tomorrow, we spin up another consumer. the chat server doesn't change at all.
+the decoupling is the whole point. the stock bot service can crash, restart, or deploy independently. the chat keeps working. if the stock API rate limits us, messages queue up. adding a /weather= command means spinning up another consumer. the chat server doesn't change at all.

-this is the kind of architecture decision that feels like overkill for a side project until something actually breaks. i had the stock bot crash during testing because of a malformed API response. chat didn't even hiccup. users kept sending messages. the bot came back up, processed the queued requests, and posted the quotes a few seconds late. that's exactly the behavior you want.
+the stock bot crashed during testing because of a malformed API response. chat didn't hiccup. users kept sending messages. the bot came back up, processed the queued requests, and posted the quotes a few seconds late.

 testing the whole thing

-the e2e tests were the most valuable honestly. there's a whole class of bugs that only show up when you have multiple concurrent connections — race conditions in the hub, messages arriving out of order, clients not getting cleaned up properly on disconnect. table-driven tests in Go made it easy to cover a ton of scenarios without the test file becoming unreadable.
+the e2e tests were the most valuable. there's a class of bugs that only show up with multiple concurrent connections: race conditions in the hub, messages arriving out of order, clients not getting cleaned up on disconnect. table-driven tests in Go made it easy to cover a ton of scenarios without the test file becoming unreadable.

 what i took away

-Go's concurrency primitives are genuinely good for this kind of problem. the hub pattern with channels feels natural in a way that callback-based WebSocket servers in Node never did for me. and the goroutine-per-connection model means you write straightforward sequential code instead of juggling event loops.
+Go's concurrency primitives fit this problem well. the hub pattern with channels feels natural in a way that callback-based WebSocket servers in Node never did for me. the goroutine-per-connection model means straightforward sequential code instead of juggling event loops.

-the RabbitMQ piece taught me that decoupling isn't just an architecture astronaut thing. it's a practical tool that makes your system more resilient. even in a side project, having services that can fail independently changes how you think about error handling. you stop trying to prevent every failure and start designing for recovery instead.
+the RabbitMQ piece showed me that decoupling is a practical tool, not an architecture astronaut thing. having services that can fail independently changes how you think about error handling. you stop trying to prevent every failure and start designing for recovery.